iltuoconsulenteit/DocCropper-Test/README.md

 After all images are processed, choose how many images appear on each page and whether the PDF is in portrait or landscape orientation, then use the **Export PDF** button to download it.
 The interface includes small placeholder logos encoded directly in the HTML.
 Replace these `data:` URIs with your own branding.
 A convenient place for custom logos is `static/logos/` (create it if missing) and reference the files from `static/index.html`.
+Processed images appear as thumbnails.
+Click one to view a larger version in a modal overlay.

 ---